 Who can submit unadited reports?

-Singapore regulations allow most of SME to submit unaudited reports.
+Unuadited reports are the most common accounting and bookkeeping services in Singapore.
+The regulations allow most of SME to submit unaudited reports.
 These are the conditions that your business has to satisfy to qualify for this simplified procedure:

 - 0 corporate shareholders and no more than 20 individual shareholders and